Masters of Healthcare Administration (MHA)

 Applicants must meet the Graduate College’s minimum GPA requirement of 2.75 for the last 60 hours of letter-grade course work leading to the bachelor’s degree as well as for any graduate or professional work.
 They must also earn a minimum score of 575 on an admission index calculated by multiplying GPA for the last 60 hours of undergraduate work by 100 then adding it to the applicant's new GRE score (verbal & quantitative).

-To apply, each applicant must submit the following to the Graduate College at Texas State:
+To apply, each applicant must submit the following through the HAMPCAS system which incurs its own fee of about $115:

 For information about scholarships, financial aid and application deadlines, visit the Graduate College Web site at www.gradcollege.txstate.edu and click on Financing Your Graduate Education.